spacetelescope/slitlessutils/docs/sources.rst

 The ``throughput`` variable described in the above table is needed to normalize the SEDs to match the aperture photometry derived from the direct image, therefore it is **essential that this curve overlap with the spectral element**.
 Additionally, the ``throughput`` variable can take many different types, which affect how the object will be loaded:

 If the ``throughput`` is a:

 	* ``slitlessutils.core.photometry.Throughput``: return that;
 	* ``str``: assume this is the full path to the throughput file, so load that;
 	* any other type:

 		* if ``FILTFILE`` is in the header, load that;
 		* if keywords ``TELESCOP``, ``INSTRUME``, and ``FILTER`` exist and indicate a valid throughput file in the :file:`$HOME/.slitlessutils/<VERSION>/bandpasses/` directory, which contains several common bandpasses used with the WFC3 and ACS instruments.
 These files are also fits files and have the name: ``<TELESCOP>_<INSTURME>_<FILTER>.fits``.
 These files can also contain the zeropoint, based on the header keyword ``ZERO``.
+Users can obtain any throughput for HST instruments using `synphot <https://synphot.readthedocs.io/en/latest/>`_, but should inspect the packaged files to understand the necessary formatting of the file.

 .. note::
-	**Ascii-Formatted Throughput Curves**	If loading a user-specified, ascii-formatted throughput curve, then it is assumed to be space-delimited columns of wavelength and transmission, which are units of angstroms and dimensionless, respectively.
+	**Ascii-Formatted Throughput Curves:**	If loading a user-specified, ascii-formatted throughput curve, then it is assumed to be space-delimited columns of wavelength and transmission, which are units of angstroms and dimensionless, respectively.

 Notes on the Photometric Zeropoint
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The AB magnitude zeropoint is needed for two reasons.
-Firstly, ``slitlessutils`` measures the aperture magnitude with a simple, local background subtraction, which allows the user to reject sources that are too faint.
-Secondly, when simulating, the source spectra are normalized to match these aperture magnitudes.
+The AB magnitude zeropoint is needed for two reasons:

+	#. ``slitlessutils`` measures the aperture magnitude with a simple, local background subtraction, which allows the user to reject sources that are too faint; and/or
+	#. when simulating, the source spectra are normalized to match these aperture magnitudes.

 Description of the ``sedfile``